Wheathampstead Heritage: Virtual Museum Exhibit

 Main Description: Click to expand/contract

-The Cherry Trees Restaurant, formerly the Cherry Trees public house, was once one of twenty-six public houses and beer-houses in the parish of Wheathampstead.
+The Cherry Trees Restaurant, formerly the Cherry Trees public house, was once one of twenty-seven public houses and beer-houses in the parish of Wheathampstead.

 A beer-house was so-called because the only alcoholic refreshment it could serve was beer.
-At one time, for a small fee payable to the local excise officer, anyone could brew and sell beer.
+Following the 1930 Beerhouse Act, anyone could pay two guineas a year for a licence from the Excise and then brew and sell beer from their home or shop.
 This led to many shopkeepers, particularly in villages, selling beer alongside their shop wares.

 In-depth Description: Click to expand/contract